 The operating costs for Mantos Blancos are developed annually as part of the site budget process.
 The OPEX is shown in the tables below.
 The average operating cost (C1 cash cost) from 2017 to 2029 is 2.10 USD/lb.
-Golder considers the operating cost estimates in the LoM plan to be reasonable and consistent with historical performance.
+The operating cost estimates in the LoM plan are considered to be reasonable and consistent with historical performance.
 The concentrate produced by Mantos Blancos contains silver that is also commercialized.
-Table 3.6 shows the unit cost.
+Table 6 shows the unit cost.